outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - prediction function
+    - false equivalence
+      - similar routes to different answers
     - false difference
       - alternative routes to the same answer:
         - identify all the alternative routes between function components like variables, data sets/subsets, & neural net components like weight path patterns, and the differentiating factors & vertexes, then use that to implement a filtering structure to sort through them to rule out the most possible answers the quickest
-    - false equivalence
-      - similar routes to different answers:
-    - alternative answer types:
+      - alternative answer types
         - identify all the different variable/function combinations that could create the most differences in answers (such as different types or contexts like a separate function for outliers), and a filtering structure
+      - these filtering structures can act like interfaces, reducing variation in the possible answer set
+    - equivalent combinations
+      - alternative variable subsets that act as proxies to an answer

   - make diagram